ersheff/IMS322-Docs/docs/setup.md

 - [ ] I have run the `git config` commands in the Terminal in VS Code.
 - [ ] I have signed VS Code into my GitHub account.
-- [ ] I have copy-pasted the suggested settings in the settings.json file.
 - [ ] I have selected my **Live Server Custom Browser** in settings.
 - [ ] I have ensured that **Explorer**, **Search**, **Source Control**, **Extensions**, **Live Share**, **Chat**, and **Accounts** are all visible in the Activity Bar.